BUSINESS MATTERS

 Northwest Arkansas

-From innovation to healthcare to poultry production, and transportation to retail sales, Northwest Arkansas continues to be one of the fastest growing and most progressive areas of the United States.
-Class members will examine the impact a relative handful of entrepreneurial pioneers have had not just within our state but nationally.
-They will also see how those who have followed have pooled the collective resources to continue their legacy.
+From poultry production to transportation to retail sales, Northwest Arkansas continues to be one of the fastest-growing areas in the nation.
+In this session, class members will examine the impact a relative handful of entrepreneurial pioneers have had not just within our state but throughout the world.
+They will also see how those within the Northwest Arkansas have continued to develop the region, making the area a hotbed to growth, culture, and innovation.

 Session IX – Leadership, Planning & Graduation